Kihumba/private-/Phase-C/PHP-Learning-Outcomes/Curriculum/Module 2 - Data Structures/README.md

 # Module 2: PHP Data Structures - KBBs
 **Summary:**
 The learning outcomes expected of a fellow that has covered this module are as follows:
-- Understand what arrays are and how to work with them.
+- Arrays and it's workings.
-- Understand the different types of array available in PHP and how to traverse them using the foreach function.
+- The different types of array available in PHP and how to traverse them using the foreach function.
 - Have a thorough understanding of a vast majority of the operations possible with arrays including the list function and array sort functions.
-- Understand the concept of Iterators and Generators in PHP.
+- The concept of Iterators and Generators in PHP.
-- Understand what the SPL is and how to use SPL functionality.
+- SPL functionality.
-- Understand how to use the SPL data structures (Maps, Heaps, Doubly Linked Lists, Fixed Size Arrays, Stacks and Queues)
+- SPL data structures (Maps, Heaps, Doubly Linked Lists, Fixed Size Arrays, Stacks and Queues)

 The following are the Outputs, Knowledge, Behaviors, and Beliefs for PHP Data Structures.